LinkedIn summary generator

 Structure matters

-People scan, they don't read.
+People scan, they do not read.
 Use:

 • Short paragraphs (2-3 sentences max)